 Edmund Cartwright.
-Portrait of Edmund Cartwright (1743-1823), British inventor of the power loom.
+Portrait of Edmund Cartwright (1743-1823), British inventor of the power loom, a wool-combing machine and a steam engine.
 Cartwright was a clergyman who, after visiting Arkwright's factory, became interested in new methods of weaving.
 In 1785 he invented a power loom, making improvements to it in the following years.
 He patented a wool-combing machine in 1789 and an alcohol-fuelled steam engine in 1797.
 Despite filing numerous patents, they did not make Cartwright much money.
-To reward his achievements, the British Government awarded him 10,000 pounds in 1809.
+To reward his achievements the British Government awarded him #10,000 in 1809.
 He retired to a farm in Kent where he made improvements to agricultural machinery.
-This artwork is from an 1833/37 book.

 Model release not available.
 Property release not required.